JetBrains/Qodana/topics/pricing.md

 ### Where does Qodana store all license information?

-All information about your Ultimate and Ultimate Plus licenses is stored by Qodana Cloud.
-This is why you need to create a Qodana Cloud account before running Qodana.
-Beyond this function, Qodana Cloud provides several other [helpful features](cloud-use-cases.xml).
+Qodana Cloud stores all information about your Ultimate and Ultimate Plus licenses.
+This explains why you need to create a Qodana Cloud account before running Qodana.
+Apart from this functionality, Qodana Cloud provides several other [helpful features](cloud-use-cases.xml).

 ### Which minimum steps do I need to perform in Qodana Cloud?